ColoredCow/portal/docs/deployment.md

    2.  `SSH_USERNAME`: The username of the staging server.
 If you have followed the user creation steps above, it would be `githubaction`.
    3.  `SSH_PRIVATE_KEY`: Paste the private key content from step 4.
    4.  `SSH_BUILD_DIRECTORY`: The directory where the project is located.

-For more information, check out [staging-deployment.yml](../.github/workflows/staging-deployment.yml).

-### Production Deployment
-Production builds are configured using GitHub Actions.
-The file `.github/workflows/deploy-staging.yml` contains the commands to deploy the portal.
-Production builds happen when new releases are published.
-For example `v1.1.2`.

-To set up the production deployment workflow, follow the same steps as staging.
-Make sure to update the keys and environment variables accordingly.

 For more information, check out [production-deployment.yml](../.github/workflows/production-deployment.yml).